snowyu/amforth/trunk/doc/source/TG/Standards.rst

 Amforth has almost complete block support to work with the flash memory and I2C eeprom devices.

-Since version 5.4.

-To work with different back end systems, a layered structure is used.
+To work with different backends, a layered design is used.
 The low level hardware access words ``load-buffer`` and ``save-buffer`` are deferred words that are called with a RAM buffer location (addr/len pair) and the block number.
-All thay have to do is to transfer the buffer content from/to the back end storage.
+All thay have to do is to transfer the buffer content from/to the backend storage.
 The highlevel words from the BLOCK wordset do the buffer management and provide the user visible API.